aimhubio/aim/docs/source/using/artifacts.md

 ### Storage backends

-Training artifacts may represent large files, and, depending on the use case, mighr require different storage backends.
+Training artifacts may represent large files, and, depending on the use case, might require different storage backends.
 For example, in case of small runs using the local file system, or network shared FS might be a good option.
 In case of the large models, cloud-based object stores, such as AWS S3, may be a better choice.